michael-milette/moodle-local_aiid/README.md

 Uninstalling the plugin by going into the following:

-Home > Administration > Site Administration > Plugins > Manage plugins > AI Course Designer
+Home > Administration > Site Administration > Plugins > Manage plugins > AI Instructional Designer

 ...and click Uninstall.
 You may also need to manually delete the following folder if your webserver does not have the required permissions: